jeromemargueron/nucleardatapy/README.md

-This python toolkit is designed to provide 1) microscopic calculations in nuclear matter, 2) phenomenological predictions in nuclear matter, and 3) experimental data from finite nuclei.
+This python toolkit is designed to provide 1) microscopic calculations in nuclear matter, 2) phenomenological predictions in nuclear matter, and 3) experimental data for finite nuclei.

 Install the toolkit: